DataJuggler/UltimateHelper/README.md

 This package was originally for .Net Framework, then ported to .Net Core, and now .NET 7.

+# News

+8:11.2023 - Added a new method to DateHelper - ParseEightDigitDate.

-# Working Exmpales - Opensource Projects Using This Project
+# Working Examples - Opensource Projects Using This Project

 # Blazor Gallery
 Blazor Gallery is a complete C# / SQL Server image portfolio site